3urobeat/arduino-resource-monitor/server/windows/README.md

 Double click the `.exe`, accept the privilege escalation window and a CMD prompt should appear.

 > [!NOTE]
+> Why Admin?
-> The server needs to run with Admin privileges in order to use your USB ports to communicate with the Arduino.
+> The server needs to run with admin privileges to be able to access & read hardware sensors.
+> This is the same case with well known Hardware Monitoring programs like HwInfo.

 The server will now start scanning your USB ports for the Arduino and attempt to connect to it.
 Once connected, it starts taking measurements and sends them to the Arduino.